 “It is all great looking to your fave celebrities for inspiration, but you need to consider your own hair texture, skin colouring and how much you will be willing to commit to your hair before taking the plunge.”

-Amra Markic, Junior Beauty Editor
+Amra Markic, Digital Editor

 When I’m not wearing my long box braids down, I’m rocking half-up, half-down hairstyles.
 They’re easy to style, come in all shapes and sizes, and are simply awesome!”

-“I’ve recently become a naturalista (I’ve been relaxer-free for two years now!) and I’ll never look back.
+“I’ve recently become a naturalista (I’ve been relaxer-free for three years now!) and I’ll never look back.
 I used to think my curls weren’t chic enough, but now I love them and can’t wait to channel my inner Foxy Cleopatra in summer!”

 “If I could pick one moment I’d call a hair hit, it would be the moment I decided to go for the chop.
 I remember crying at the time, as I didn’t realise the extent of the damage relaxing had done to my mane.
 But, it was such a freeing experience.